-First, Let's Look at Processed Foods and Sugar
+Processed Foods and Sugar Help Block Learning

-The "Yin" and "Yang" of Accelerated Learning
+The "Yin" and "Yang" Diet

-The Best Diet for Accelerated Learning
+The Best Learning Diet

 There is a diet that's based on the philosophy of the yin and yang balance.
 It's known as the macrobiotic diet and has been popular since about the 1920s in Japan and more recently in the United States.

-According to this dietary approach, foods that fall under yin are cold, sweet and passive; yang are hot, salty and aggressive.
+According to this dietary approach, foods that fall under yin are cold, sweet and passive; yang foods are hot, salty and aggressive.
 Intake of foods that fall on the far end of each side of this spectrum can throw your diet (and your body chemistry) out of balance.

-To fully understand the philosophy of the macrobiotic diet and learn how to prepare learning foods based on it's guidelines, we recommend reading, Aveline Kushi's Complete Guide to Macrobiotic Cooking: For Health, Harmony, and Peace by Aveline Kushi.
-(See book below)
+To fully understand the philosophy of the macrobiotic diet and learn how to prepare learning foods based on these guidelines, we recommend reading, Aveline Kushi's "Complete Guide to Macrobiotic Cooking: For Health, Harmony, and Peace".
+(See book in our products section)

-The Best Nutrition Product for Accelerated Learning
+The Best Nutrition to Support Learning